Piyer Loti Museum: History

 During the Ottoman Empire age, the hill was a popular picnic area.
 According to the 17th century Turkish traveller Evliya Çelebi, the hill and the surrounding area was called İdris Köşkü Mesiresi ("The İdris Mansion resort).
 In the 19th century, there was a coffeehouse named Rabia Kadın Kahvesi.
-Pierre Loti who came to İstanbul in 1876 frequently visited the coffeehouse and completed his novel Aziyadé in the coffeehouse.
+Pierre Loti who came to Istanbul in 1876 frequently visited the coffeehouse and completed his novel Aziyadé in the coffeehouse.

 The hill and the museum

 The Rabia Kadın Coffehouse, now called Piyer Loti Coffeehouse survives.
 It is several hundred meters to Eyüp centrum.
-It is possible to drive or walk to the coffeehouse. İstanbul municipality has also established a lift service.
+It is possible to drive or walk to the coffeehouse.
+Istanbul municipality has also established a lift service.
 There are small souvenir shops at the entrance of the coffeehouse.
 The free-of-charge museum has been established in a part of the coffeehouse.
 There are photographs, examples of Pierre Loti novels, a gramophone and a typewriter of Pierre Loti.